TheGridHub/TheGridHub/TASKWORK_REBRAND_COMPLETE.md

 ## ✅ **Transformation Summary**

-Your repository has been completely transformed from **TaskGrid** to **TaskWork** - the modern task management platform with enterprise integrations at startup pricing.
+Your repository has been completely transformed from **TaskWork** to **TaskWork** - the modern task management platform with enterprise integrations at startup pricing.

 ## 🔥 **What We've Built**